LaLogiaDePython/django-preview-image-widget/README.rst

 Django Preview Image Widget
 ===========================

-    An ImageField preview widget application
+    A very simple ImageField preview widget

 |status-image| |coverage-image|

-An application for displaying the image preview of a ImageField in a DjangoForm using html, javascript and css
+An application for displaying the image preview of an ImageField in a DjangoForm using html, javascript and css

 Features: